HashemIbrahim/Shusher/README.md

 ---

-## Hardware & Software Architecture
+## Hardware and Software Architecture

 ---